spackleso/spackle/apps/web/posts/the-sharp-edges-of-stripe-billing.md

 You send the launch announcement and start collecting money.
 This works well for a while.
 New features get developed and wedged into the original pricing scheme.
 Occasionally, you get requests for something a little more custom, but it’s nothing that a couple flags on the account table can’t fix.
 Your Stripe products page gets longer and longer as you set up custom price points for some of your more special customers.

-## Cracks Start To Form
+## Cracks Start to Form

 Over time, this starts to get a little unmanageable.
 There’s pressure to offer enterprise versions of your application as offers with larger dollar amounts start to arrive.
 Your sales team feels held back.

-You were never quite if your pricing was optimal to begin with.
+You were never quite sure if your pricing was optimal to begin with.
 And now you’ve now added a lot of functionality to the application.
 Are you sure you shouldn’t have an additional tier?
 What about replacing the per user model with a usage based model?

 The problem is that original pricing structure has wormed its way into every corner of your business logic.
 To replace your pricing structure is to remove the foundation of much of your app’s functionality.
 Every authorization check, navigation element, product nudge, and email template (to name just a few), depended on one thing: **that you picked the correct pricing model and price point on the first try and for all time.**